 David J. Woodhouse, Ph.D. has served on our Board of Directors since September 2020.
-Dr. Woodhouse has served as the Chief Executive Officer and director of NGM Biopharmaceuticals, Inc., or NGM, since September 2018.
+Dr. Woodhouse has served as the Chief Executive Officer and director of NGM Biopharmaceuticals, Inc., or NGM, a publicly traded biopharmaceutical company, since September 2018.
 Dr. Woodhouse also served as Chief Financial Officer from March 2015 until September 2018 and acting Chief Financial Officer from September 2018 until June 2020 at NGM.
 From 2002 to 2015, he was an investment banker at Goldman Sachs & Co.
 LLC, most recently as a managing director in the healthcare investment banking group and co-head of biotechnology investment banking.
-Earlier in his career, Dr. Woodhouse worked at Dynavax Technologies and also as a research assistant at Amgen, Inc. Dr. Woodhouse received a B.A. in pharmacology from the University of California, Santa Barbara, an M.B.A. from the Tuck School of Business at Dartmouth and a Ph.D. in molecular pharmacology from Stanford University School of Medicine.
-We believe that Dr. Woodhouse's extensive financial and executive experience provides him with the qualifications and skills to serve as a director of our company.
+Earlier in his career, Dr. Woodhouse worked at Dynavax Technologies Corporation, a publicly traded biopharmaceutical company, and also as a research assistant at Amgen, Inc., a publicly traded biopharmaceutical company.
+Dr. Woodhouse received a B.A. in pharmacology from the University of California, Santa Barbara, an M.B.A. from the Tuck School of Business at Dartmouth and a Ph.D. in molecular pharmacology from Stanford University School of Medicine.
+We believe that Dr. Woodhouse's extensive financial and executive experience provide him with the qualifications and skills to serve as a director of our company.